NameFilled/HongCIRC/README.md

 ------

-I have inserted tables for describing the database tables and retained the jump links for easy navigation.
-If further fine-tuning is required, please let me know!
+Anything else you'd like to add or adjust in the README?
+Let me know!